HackYourFuture/Node.js/week3/README.md

 ## UUIDs

 For IDs, this application uses "UUIDs" (Universally Unique IDs).
 They can be generated using the `uuid` package, and are guaranteed never to be the same.

+## Code in the class

+# express-test

+Here you can find the express server we wrote in the class.
+Remember to complete it by adding the missing endpoints, DELETE and PATCH.